activelylazy/Rescripter/documentation/tutorial.md

 Alert.info("Found identifier: "+identifiers[0]+".
 Text is "+identifiers[0].getSource());
 ```

-There are two ke steps to this.
+There are two key steps to this.

 ### Scan tokens
 First we get a list of tokens.
 We get this by scanning the source of the type's file, but only the range identified by the reference.
 I.e. this is the section of the source file that covers the method call ```getName()```.